Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

 The argument can be further supported by the results shown in the case of PUMA and HIRAX.
 Both are designed for IF mode.
 Nevertheless, they can still function as SD experiments (see \tref{table:survey_specs_SD}), where they can probe larger cosmological scales.
-The cumulative results from the HI bispectrum are shown in \fref{fig:PUMA_cumul_sfnl}.
-An immediate observation is that the bispectrum signal of PUMA saturates after the first couple of redshift slices ($z\sim2.7$).
+The cumulative results from the the combined HI power spectrum and bispectrum signal are shown in \fref{fig:PUMA_cumul_sfnl}.
+An immediate observation is that the signal of PUMA saturates after the first couple of redshift slices ($z\sim2.7$), for equilateral and orthogonal PNG.
 The same holds for HIRAX, where the saturation is evident beyond $z\sim 1.4$.
-For both surveys, the SD beam excludes a significant amount of modes, which are well inside the perturbative regime, that otherwise would have been accessible to the surveys at the higher redshifts.
-This is a common trait of all the surveys considered here that function in SD mode, \ie the bispectrum PNG signal is minimal beyond $z\gtrsim 1.4$, except for the full PUMA, which due to its large sky area coverage and redshift range, and its low instrumental noise, can provide PNG signal even at higher redshift values.
-Even with these improved specifications at hand, PUMA, as well as HIRAX, in SD mode do not offer competitive forecasts on all three PNG types compared to Planck (\tref{table:forc_all}).
+For both surveys, the SD beam excludes a significant number of modes that are well inside the perturbative regime, which otherwise would have been accessible to the surveys at the higher redshifts.
+This is a common trait of all the surveys considered here that function in SD mode, \ie the bispectrum PNG signal is minimal beyond $z\gtrsim 1.4$, except for the full PUMA, which due to its large sky area coverage and redshift range, and its low instrumental noise, can provide sufficient PNG signal even at higher redshift values.

+This explains the functional behaviour over redshift for the cumulative error in the equilateral and orthogonal PNG cases, coming from the combined power spectrum and bispectrum signal, since the constraints on $\fnl$ originate mainly from the latter, while the contribution of the former remains minimal.
+On the other hand, for local PNG, the large volume of PUMA and HIRAX in SD mode provide adequate access to the large-scale regime, which leads to the power spectrum constraints being the tightest, since the SD-mode scale limitations restrict the squeezed configurations.
+The ever increasing linear regime, in conjunction with the increasing scale resolution (i.e. smaller $k_f$), results in improved local PNG power spectrum constraints towards high redshifts, justifying the observed redshift dependence of the error on $\fnll$ seen in the top panels of \fref{fig:PUMA_cumul_sfnl}.

-In addition, comparing the cumulative errors from both surveys with those provided by MeerKAT UHF and SKA1-MID B1, we observe that they are significantly less tight, e.g. PUMA SD-mode errors are $\sim 3$ times larger.
+Even with these improved specifications at hand, PUMA, as well as HIRAX, in SD mode do not offer competitive forecasts on equilateral and orthogonal PNG types compared to Planck (\tref{table:forc_all}).
+In the case of local PNG, both surveys have the potential of providing competitive, or even improved in the case of PUMA, constraints relative to Planck.
+In addition, comparing the cumulative errors on equilateral and orthogonal PNG from both surveys with those provided by MeerKAT UHF and SKA1-MID B1, we observe that they are significantly less tight, e.g. PUMA SD-mode errors are $\sim 4$ times larger.
 This is because PUMA and HIRAX in SD mode do not utilise the notable bispectrum signal that lies in the higher redshift bins.
+On the other hand, for local PNG, PUMA is more promising, while HIRAX performs similarly to MeerKAT and SKA1-MID.